 Those twigs your child likes to bring home can be great conversation starters and the foundation for many an art project.
-Of the 192 species of trees in Seattle, 28 of them are native.
+Of the 192 species of trees you can see in Seattle, just 28 of them are native.
 The most commonly seen tree species are red alder, bigleaf maple and beaked hazelnut.
-Can you spot any of those on your neighborhood stroll?
+Can you spot any of those during your neighborhood stroll?

 "Mac's Guide" is great for more info on trees.
 Bark is perfect for pencil rubbings.
 Let your scientist discuss the differences she sees among the different varieties.

 Now, go off and search out your own treasures!
 What else can you find: a snail, a slug, a ladybug?